History, tourist information, and nearby accommodation

-At right angles to the cloister is the best-preserved part of the abbey, the mid 13th century refectory, with lancet windows and and lovely hooded moulding.
+At right angles to the cloister is the best-preserved part of the abbey, the mid 13th-century refectory, with lancet windows and lovely hooded moulding.
 You can see parts of the reader's pulpit.
 Also in good condition is the west wall of the south transept, which still stands to a great height.

 There is parking at the neighbouring Green Field Heritage Park off the A548, or if you fancy an enjoyable walk, the Wat's Dyke Way footpath just behind the abbey site connects Basingwerk to St Winifred's Holy Well, a walk of just over 1 mile through pleasant woodland.
 I've taken this walk both ways and it really is quite enjoyable.

 I was very favourably impressed with Basingwerk; to be honest I hadn't expected much beyond a few ruined walls, but I was very pleasantly surprised by just how much of the site is still there and the very high quality of the architecture.
 Yes, the abbey is a ruin, but the ruins are in quite good condition generally, and the location feels secluded and peaceful even though it is quite close to the coast road and to the Heritage Park.